Home Why Business Woodworking About us Contact us

 Total Cost $717.35 $899.98 $1114.40 $2932.68

 Power: Most routers use the lighter universal motors (with brushes).
 The rated power and speed cannot be sustained under continuous load.
 Most shapers use induction motors, a heavier motor common in fixed machines, but with more consistent power output and speed.
-Any motor consistently producing over 1½ horsepower cannot normally be run on a household circuit - the higher power motors require 230 volt power.
+Any motor consistently producing over 1½ horsepower cannot normally be run on a household circuit - the higher power motors require 230 volt power (since the current required for a 2 hp or larger motor at 110 volts exceeds that capacity of normal household wiring).

 Vertical travel: This is important if you want two cutters mounted simultaneously, or if you want to use a cutter for part of a larger profile.

-Router Spindle: Router bits can be used in a router collet or a separate router spindle on a shaper.
-This allows existing cutters to be used, or use of specialized profiles that may only be available for a router.
-Normal router speeds are about 18-25,000 rpm, but larger cutters must be slowed to 10,000 rpm.
-Most shapers cannot go faster than 10,000 rpm, which is adequate down to about a 1/4 inch roundover bit; anything smaller I switch back to the hand-held router.
+Router Spindle: Router bits can be used in a router collet that replaces the spindle, or a separate router spindle, or a router collet on one of the other spindles, on a shaper.
+This allows existing cutters to be used, as well as specialized profiles that are only readily available as a router bit.
+Normal router speeds are about 18-25,000 rpm, but larger router bits must be slowed to 10,000 rpm.
+Most shapers cannot go faster than 10,000 rpm, which I have found adequate down to about a 1/4 inch roundover router bit; for smaller bits I switch back to the hand-held router.

-Shaper Speed: Just as a router needs to be slowed (to perhaps 10,000 rpm) for larger router bits, a shaper needs to be slowed for the larger shaper cutters.
+Shaper Speed: Just as a router needs to be slowed (to perhaps 10,000 rpm) for larger router bits, a shaper needs to be slowed even farther for the larger shaper cutters - 7,000 rpm is common for large shaper cutters, but even slower may be needed for very large cutters.
 This is often done by moving a belt on the drive pulleys.

-Dust Collection: Some shapers have a separate dust collection port for chips that are thrown under the table, in addition to those thrown into the hood behind the fence.
+Dust Collection: Many shapers have a separate dust collection port for chips that are thrown under the table, in addition to those thrown into the hood behind the fence.

 Power Feeder